viktree/dotfiles/README.md

 ## Setting up a new computer

 There are many different programs for managing dotfiles, but one idea that seemed really slick was mentioned in this [a HackerNews post](https://news.ycombinator.com/item?id=11070797) and then elaborated on [here](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).
-Unlike many of the other options, this strategy doesn't relie on symlinks or bulky programs (you really only need git)!
+Unlike many of the other options, this strategy doesn't depend on having symbolic links or bulky programs (you really only need git)!